gudrunhe/secdec/doc/source/installation.rst

     on some systems.
 If ``make`` finished without a message starting with `Successfully built "pySecDec" and its dependencies`, try again without the ``-j`` option.

+In case either `numpy` or `sympy` are missing on your machine, it is easiest to install them from your package repository.
+Alternatively, and in particular if you do not have administrator rights, `pip` may be used to perform the installation.

 .. _installation_normaliz: